 The outline of the paper is as follows.
 Section 2 describes the RTP plant properties and the derivation of a linear model from a nonlinear model of the generic RTP system.
 Temperature control performance requirements are described in Section 3.
-Section 4 summarizes Iterative Learning Control and how it can be applied to command shaping for nonlinear systems.
-Section 5 discusses command shaping of fast-ramp oxidation processes, while Section 6 investigates command shaping for fast-ramp spike anneals.
+Section 4 briefly summarizes Iterative Learning Control.
+Section 5 discusses tracking of fast-ramp oxidation processes, while Section 6 investigates fast-ramp spike anneals.
 Section 7 is conclusions.